gosqib/Discord-Epilepsy-Detector/README.md

 ## Features

 No commands, just a discord `on_message` event handler.
 Whenever a message is sent in any server, the program will first check if there're any attachments.
-If there is, check if the first attachment is a `.mp4` file, if so; it would perform the epilepsy checking algorithm on it.
-If the previous requirements weren't satisfied, check if the message is a discord `/tenor` message and if so, perform the epilepsy algorithm on the `/tenor` message.
+If there is, check if the first attachment is a `.mp4` file, if so; perform the epilepsy checking algorithm on it.
+If the previous requirements weren't satisfied, check if the message is a discord `/tenor` message and pending a `True`, perform the epilepsy algorithm on the `/tenor` message.

 ## Implementation
-...
+# Epilepsy checking algorithm
+<u>If video is a gif</u>

 ## Time Complexity